The Wichita Public Library has offered free ebooks for years now, and recently expanded its offering to include free audiobooks as well.

 You will need a library card to use the service, along with an app that you download to your phone.
 The library card and the app are both free.

 Anyone can get a library card from WPL, although if you aren’t a Kansas resident your borrowing options will be limited.
 But you don’t have to live within the Wichita city limits.
-Library cards currently have to be obtained in person at a Wichita Public Library branch, but you can start the process online here.
+Library cards normally have to be obtained in person at a Wichita Public Library branch.
 It’s simple enough.
 Just provide printed identification with your name and current address (photo ID is preferred).
 Kids under 18 will need an adult with them in order to get a library card.

 To check out free ebook from the library, you can use the free OverDrive app or the free Kindle app for your phone.
 Audiobooks are available exclusively on the Libby by OverDrive app.